 The Indigenous Landmarks and Monuments Working group will seek to establish an “Honouring our Roots Circle of Experts” which will be comprised of key external stakeholders including Indigenous Knowledge Keepers, Elders and urban Indigenous community members.
 These two groups will work collaboratively together to review, prioritize as well as develop the framework and future review processes for the Review.

-Review existing City owned landmarks, spaces, monuments, markers - September to December 2021 (IN PROGRESS)
+Review existing City owned landmarks, spaces, monuments, markers - September to December 2021 (COMPLETE)

 - Identifying specific landmarks or monuments that are triggering or problematic in nature towards Indigenous people

 - Identifying geographical areas that are of significance to the Indigenous community

 - Identifying opportunities to better represent Indigenous contributions and history in City-owned landmarks, parks, street names, trails/open spaces and facilities